Kyntronics Hybrid Electro-Hydraulic Actuators (SHA) Compared to Electro-Mechanical Screw-Type Actuators (EMA)

 Ball Screw / Roller Screw Electro-Mechanical Actuators (EMA)

-Ball Screw and Roller Screw actuators (EMAs) are a commonly-used linear motion solution.
+Ball Screw and Roller Screw actuators (EMAs) are a commonly used linear motion solution.
 These systems are deployed where precision control is required and often as a replacement for hydraulic cylinders in some higher force applications.

 • Shock loads and Side loading can cause significant damage and premature failure.